<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 In today's evolving economic landscape, a significant challenge facing many Americans is securing a comfortable retirement from KeyCorp, as the rising cost of living and savings deficits pose substantial hurdles.
 This situation is further compounded by difficulties in funding retirement accounts, a concern highlighted by a recent CNBC Your Money Survey revealing that 41% of workers do not contribute to a 401(k) or employer-sponsored plan.

-The average company match for a 401(k) plan, as reported by Fidelity for the third quarter of 2023, stands at 4.7% of a worker's salary, typically ranging between 3% and 6%.
+The average company 401(k) match stands at approximately 4.7% of a worker's salary, typically ranging between 3% and 6%, according to recent SHRM research.
 Consequently, couples with dual employer savings plans could strategically benefit from prioritizing the plan with the more generous employer match.
-Mike Shamrell, Fidelity’s vice president of thought leadership, emphasizes the importance of contributing enough to attain the full match, which could translate into thousands of additional dollars annually towards retirement savings.
-To facilitate this, Shamrell suggests auto-escalating contributions, allowing for a gradual increase in savings each year.
+Financial planning experts emphasize the importance of contributing enough to attain the full match, which could translate into thousands of additional dollars annually towards retirement savings.
+Auto-escalating contributions -- allowing for a gradual increase in savings each year -- is a practical way to build this habit over time.

 However, a concerning trend is the withdrawal of funds from retirement accounts during tough financial times, which undermines the benefits of compound interest.
 Reports indicate a rise in 401(k) withdrawals amidst prolonged high inflation.
 Financial experts generally advise against tapping into these funds.
 If necessary, understanding the distinctions between a loan and a withdrawal from a 401(k) is crucial.
 A 401(k) loan allows borrowing up to 50% of the account balance or $50,000, whichever is less, with a repayment period of five years.
 On the other hand, withdrawals may incur a 10% tax penalty if taken before age 59½, except in specific hardship situations.

-Looking ahead, a new provision set to take effect in 2024 will enable savers to make a single withdrawal of up to $1,000 annually for personal or family emergencies, offering a lifeline in immediate need situations.
+Looking ahead, a provision that took effect in 2024 now enables savers to make a single withdrawal of up to $1,000 annually for personal or family emergencies, offering a lifeline in immediate need situations.

 The final piece of advice revolves around maintaining a long-term perspective.
-Despite market volatility leading to a nearly 25% loss in 401(k) account balances in 2022, Fidelity reports an average balance rebound of $107,700, an 11% increase from the previous year.
+Despite market volatility leading to a nearly 25% loss in 401(k) account balances in 2022, industry data show that 401(k) account balances have rebounded significantly from that downturn, reaching record levels for many consistent long-term savers -- with average balances for 15-year plan participants rising well above pre-2022 levels, according to EBRI research (2025).
 Workers consistently investing in their plan for 15 years have witnessed their average balances soar from $56,300 in 2008 to $448,800.
 Therefore, it is crucial to have an appropriate asset allocation and contribute consistently, irrespective of market fluctuations.
 Changes to a 401(k) should not be based on short-term market trends, as this could result in missed growth opportunities or unnecessary risk exposure.

 Featured Video